 Dr. Lewis shook his head.
 He scribbled something on his little white tablet.
 "Despite your sophistry, John, I believe your alcoholism is chronic and you ought to deal with it."

 I rose.
 "Thanks," I said.

 "Why are you thanking me?
 I haven't done a damned thing for you."

 On the train ride back to Manhattan, I made myself a solemn promise.
 To stop drinking?
 Oh, hell no!
 I would never stop because it did so much for me.
-No, I'd just make absolutely sure that no simpering son of a bitch would ever catch me at it again.
+No, I'd just make absolutely sure no simpering son of a bitch would ever catch me at it again.
 That meant, of course, no more boozing on the job, during the day.
 I knew I could handle that.
 Piece of cake.
 On my out-of-town magazine assignments, well, I'd do as I pleased.
 Who's to stop me?
 Huh?

 And, of course, I was also determined to get revenge on the sniveling, pathetic, knuckle gnawing cocksucker who put me through this embarrassment.
 Which revenge, by the way, I succeeded in getting, and I mean big time, about two weeks later.
 My payback was amazingly effective, very close to a stroke of genius.
 I may have been an arrogant sick, twisted, and vengeful drunk, but I wasn't stupid.